-DISCLAIMER: This summary of the New Mexico Pesticide Control Act (76-4-1 through 39, NMSA) and some of the regulations published under it (21.17 sections 50, 51, 53 and 56 NMAC) does not cover all provisions of the Act or regulations.
-For a complete understanding of the law regarding pesticides, be sure to refer to the Act and regulations themselves.
-In case of any discrepancies between this document and the Act or regulations, the law takes precedence.
+DISCLAIMER: This summary of the New Mexico Pesticide Control Act and some of the regulations published under it does not cover all provisions of the Act or regulations.
+This is intended as a snapshot of some of the provisions that applicators must understand.
+For a complete understanding of the law regarding pesticides, refer to the Act and regulations themselves (76-4-1 through 39, NMSA; and 21.17 sections 50, 51, 53 and 56 NMAC).
+In case of any discrepancies between this summary and state law, the law takes precedence.

 Pesticide Control Act, Chapter 76 Article 4 NMSA